Garinmckayl/terra-money-grants/Terra Grant Proposal Template.md

 Founder, CEO
 Natnael is a Serial entrepreneur and senior blockchain developer with 6 years of experience in Full Stack development. and has worked as a full-stack developer for many companies for years.
 His is also Founder of Smartquiz, Issuehunter.

-Natnael has also previously founded Kokoro (A smart coin built on the Chia Network for the Sirius Labs X Chia Global Chia Hackathon) and SmartQuiz (an AI-Based automatic quiz generator).
+Natnael has also previously founded Kokoro (A smart coin built on the Chia Network for the Sirius Labs X Chia Global Chia Hackathon top 5 defi finalist) and SmartQuiz (an AI-Based automatic quiz generator).

 He was also a former core team member and co-founder of ZeroBridge (which allows the transfer of tokens from Ethereum compatible chains to Algorand) that the Algorand Foundation awarded a SupaGrant.